iturb/xmlhero/README.md

 # Usage
 ### Xml
-Xml is the class you need to use for XML loading
+Xml is the class you need to use for XML parsing

-### Add GifHero
+### Add XmlHero
 Once the Pod is installed import it in your project
 ```
 import XmlHero